Maxwidlundstark/Learn-to-fish/README.md

 ## Testing
 - The page is tested on browsers Chrome, safari & Microsoft Edge.

-- The site is fully responsive for all standard screen sizes. i confirmed this by using Devtools.
+- The site is fully responsive for all standard screen sizes.
+I confirmed this by using Devtools.

 - I confirmed that all functions and appearances in navigation, landing page image, about us, sign up and contact is working and is easy to understand.